will-y/crystal-tools/README.md

 - Lure
 - Luck of the Sea
 - Chance to Double Drops (by default 20% per level)

+### Shield
+- Shield Bash
+  - Increases attack damage
+- Thorns
+  - Damages mobs who hit your shield
+- Flaming Shield
+  - Mobs who attack the shield catch on fire
+- Slow Mobs
+  - Mobs who attack the shield are slowed
+- Totem Slot
+  - Adds a slot of a Totem of Undying.
+Craft the shield with a Totem of Undying to insert it.
+- Shild Knockback
+  - Mobs who attack the shield are knocked back
+- Poison Mobs
+  - Mobs who attack the shield are poisoned
+- Wither Mobs
+  - Mobs who attack the shield are withered
+- Target Mobs
+  - Reflected projectile will auto-target mobs (mostly just arrows in vanilla)

 ### All Armor
 - Protection